 - Italian Seasoning: I make my own (see recipe for that here) but this is a good clean product.

 - Deep Extra Large Sheet Pan: This one links to an aluminum one.
-I don’t ever use aluminum in my cooking and opt for stainless steel instead.
-However, I was not able to find one on Amazon (and actually don’t recommend that you buy this one).
+I don’t like to use aluminum in my cooking and opt for stainless steel instead.
+However, I was not able to find one on Amazon.
 I purchased my large sheet from a local restaurant supply store – so be sure to check them out for a deep pan.
 I’m only linking this one here so you have an idea of what I used in my recipe.
 If you don’t have a deep, extra large sheet pan, just use 2 large baking sheets.
-Use what you have but I use this deep sheet pan on a weekly basis for all my roasting needs. 🙂
+Use what you have but I use this deep sheet pan on a weekly basis for all my roasting needs.

 Harvest Kale Salad with Balsamic Vinaigrette